ssoward/kidplay-arcade/MEDICAL-ASSISTANT-ENHANCEMENTS.md

   - Examples: "Arthroscopy (Arthroskopein)", "Tricuspid valve (Valva tricuspidalis)"
   - Added scientific names to all 10 FALLBACK_MA_QUESTIONS

-### 3. **Text-to-Speech for Answer Options**
+### 3. **Individual Text-to-Speech for Answer Options**
 - **Status**: ✅ COMPLETED
 - **Implementation**:
-  - Added `speakAnswerOptions()` function using Web Speech API
+  - Added `speakOption()` function using Web Speech API for individual options
-  - Audio state management with `isPlayingAudio` to prevent overlapping
+  - Audio state management with `isPlayingAudio` and `playingOptionIndex` to prevent overlapping
-  - Blue "🔊 Hear Options" button in game interface
+  - Individual blue "🔊" buttons next to each answer option
-  - Reads all answer options aloud for accessibility
+  - Reads specific answer option aloud when its button is clicked
+  - **Enhanced Audio**: Includes scientific names in speech using "also known as" format
+  - **Visual Format**: Displays scientific names with dashes instead of parentheses
+  - Enhanced accessibility with tooltip and visual feedback

 ### 4. **Mistake Practice System**
 - **Status**: ✅ COMPLETED